- Medicare Private Fee for Service (PFFS) plans are a type of Medicare Advantage plan.

-PFFS plans are a type of Medicare Advantage (Medicare Part C) plan.
-A PFFS plan is offered by a private company that contracts with Medicare to provide coverage.
-These PFFS plans pay for appointments, hospital stays, and other medical needs in place of Medicare parts A and B.
+PFFS plans are a type of Medicare Advantage (Part C) plan.
+A PFFS plan is offered by a private insurance company that contracts with Medicare to provide your healthcare coverage.
+These PFFS plans pay for things like your doctor’s appointments, hospital stays, and other medical benefits you’d receive with original Medicare (parts A and B).

 The amount the PFFS will pay for each service is preset.
-The plans available to you will depend on where you live and can be found at many price points.
+The plans available to you will depend on where you live and can be found at various price points.

 - hospital stays

 - short-term in-patient rehabilitation

 - ambulance rides

 Since a PFFS is a Medicare Advantage plan, it might cover additional services such as dental and vision care.
 Some PFFS plans also cover medications.
 You can also purchase a separate Medicare Part D (prescription drug) plan if your PFFS plan doesn’t cover medications.

 PFFS plans can allow you the freedom to keep or choose your own doctors and specialists.
 For many people, this makes them an appealing alternative to HMO plans.